glouppe/info8002-large-scale-data-systems/lecture7.md

 ---

-# What really happens

-- **Map worker**:
+# Under the hood

+## Map worker

 - Map:
     - Map calls are distributed across machines by automatically **partitioning** the input data into $M$ *shards*.
     - Parse the input shards into input key/value pairs.
     - Process each input pair through a user-defined `map` function to produce a set of intermediate key/value pairs.
     - Write the result to an intermediate file.
 - Partition:
     - Assign an intermediate result to one of $R$ reduce tasks based on a partitioning function.
         - Both $R$ and the partitioning function are user defined.

-- **Reduce worker**:
+---

+class: middle

+## Reduce worker

 - Sort:
     - Fetch the relevant partition of the output from all mappers.
     - Sort by keys.
         - Different mappers may have output the same key.
 - Reduce:
     - Accept an intermediate key and a set of values for the key.
     - For each unique key, combine all values through a user-defined `reduce` function to form a smaller set of values.

 ---